What is a Certificate for Sequestration (Scotland)?

 Another reason is a situation in which the debtor is a homeowner, or owns other significant assets.
 By approaching an Insolvency Practitioner or trust deed firm directly they will have the opportunity to discuss exactly how their assets/home will be dealt with in bankruptcy prior to going ahead with the bankruptcy.
 If applying directly to the AIB to act as Trustee, it is likely that they will appoint an Insolvency Practitioner to act as their agent to handle your sequestration.
 You will find out exactly how your home/asset will be dealt with only after the bankruptcy has gone ahead.

-Approaching an Insolvency Practitioner directly will also enable you to understand what, if any, payment will be required into the bankruptcy each month if you choose to go ahead.
+Approaching an Insolvency Practitioner directly will also enable you to understand what, if any, payment will be required (the Debtor Contribution Order) into the bankruptcy each month if you choose to go ahead.
 If you apply to the AIB directly the firm later assigned your case will determine what payment (if any) you should be making each month.

 Some people may also have reason to trust a particular Insolvency Practitioner or trust deed firm.
 They may have received a personal recommendation, a professional recommendation or have read good feedback about a particular firm.
 While all Trustees’ must handle a bankruptcy with the interests of creditors in mind, the manner in which an individual is dealt with on a personal level throughout the entire process can make a substantial difference to the debtor him or herself.
 A direct application to the AIB to act as Trustee will normally result in the outsourcing of your case to one of the firms included in the AIB’s panel; chosen at their discretion rather than yours.
 If there is no Insolvency Practitioner nominated on the application form, the AIB will, by default, be appointed as the debtor’s Trustee.